 GREGORY ARMS, THE.
-The inn on the main road, which became a private house in the early part of the 20th century.
+This was the inn on the main road.
+Became a private house in the early part of the 20th century.

 LEIGN FARM.
+This farm has existed for centuries.
+Plays a major role in the medieval court records.
 Advertised for sale in 2010: ‘The 83-acre holding, with a magnificent late Victorian farmhouse, has gone on the books of Jackson-Stops & Staff in Exeter (01392 214222) with a guide price of £1,600,000.
 A sixth share ownership of Mardon Down is included, providing 385 acres of open moorland.’

 LITTLE DOCCOMBE.
 Listed by English Heritage (ID no. 85060) as 'House, formerly farmhouse.
 Probably C17, with some C19 alterations...
 Single storey extension projects from left end.
 Interior contains all 3 C17 fireplaces.
 That to lower room has chamfered wooden lintel with run-out stops, brick oven and shallow shelf at back of the fireplace.
 Hall fireplace has ovolo moulded wooden lintel-and monolithic granite jambs, with wall cupboard beside fireplace.
 Inner room fireplace is smaller and now blocked by range but retains its ovolo moulded wooden lintel.'

 SPRINGWOOD.
-Listed by English Heritage (ID no. 85063) as '2 cottages and tearoom, originally a terrace of 4 cottages with an integral barn at one end.
+Listed by English Heritage (ID no. 85063) as '2 cottages and tearoom - originally a terrace of 4 cottages with an integral barn at one end.
 Circa early C19.'
-Built in 1828 for workers employed at the Blackingstone quarry.
+Built in 1828 for workers employed at the nearby Blackingstone quarry.
 Alternatively known as Longbuildings.